jtplugin/fusion-3d-slicer/README.md

 ## ⭐ Reviews

-*"Finally, a professional solution for laser cutting preparation in Fusion 360!"*
+*"Finally, a professional solution for laser cutting preparation in Fusion!"*
 *"Saves hours of manual work - essential for any maker!"*
 *"Clean interface, reliable results, exactly what I needed."*